EU VAT compliance

 VAT registration

-If they are also buying and selling goods in another EU country, they may have to register there, too.
-See our EU VAT registration briefing.
+Companies providing taxable supplies in the EU must register for VAT to obtain a valid, unique EU VAT number from their home country.
+It’s an essential part of the VAT compliance process.
+If companies are also buying and selling goods in another EU country, they may also have to register for VAT there.
 This will give them a valid VAT number which they can record all transactions against.
-Businesses can also provide this number to their foreign EU customers to ensure they are correctly charged nil VAT on intra-community supplies of goods or services.
+Businesses can also provide this number to their EU customers to ensure they’re correctly charged nil VAT on intra-community supplies of goods or services.

 VAT invoices